Posterior vitreous detachment

 Most people with a PVD can carry on with their normal day-to-day activities with no restrictions because there is no evidence to show that certain activities can cause complications with your PVD.
-Some ophthalmologists advise that high impact exercise should be avoided during the first six weeks after the start of a PVD.
-This is because your vitreous may not have completely detached from your retina and you may be at greater risk of having a retinal detachment during this time.
+Some ophthalmologists advise that high impact exercise should be avoided during the first six weeks after the start of a PVD as this is when the risk of having a retinal tear or detachment is highest..

 You should always ask your ophthalmologist for advice about what activities you should avoid doing and for how long as the advice given may depend on whether they feel your retina may be particularly at risk, for example if you are very short sighted or have a history of eye surgery.

 You can carry on with daily activities such as walking, gentle exercising, reading, watching TV, cooking, and using your computer.
 There is no evidence to suggest that flying in an aeroplane will harm your PVD or make it worse.
 Wearing contact lenses or makeup will also not affect your PVD.

 A PVD will not usually cause your prescription to change, and it’s ok to have an eye examination for new glasses while you have a PVD.
 However, if you have a lot of floaters affecting your vision, you may wish to wait until these have settled before having an eye examination.

 If you are a driver, you do not have to notify the DVLA that you have had a PVD.
 You can usually continue driving (if no other eye conditions are affecting your sight) but it’s best to speak to your ophthalmologist or optometrist for advice.